 "Have a good night."

-When smiled sadly, chuckling earning the girl's confusion.
+He smiled sadly, chuckling and earning the girl's confusion.
 "Yes, you too.
 Rest."
 And with that, he was gone, onto start a new chapter in his life.
 Happy Birthday to me.

 A/N: Yes, so I was originally going to wait to post this, but I decided against it.
 I'm posting it now; however, I want to write ahead on the next few chapters so that I can give weekly updates hopefully sometime next month.
 Let me know what you think about the first chapter, and if any of you know anything about firefighters and departments, let me know.
 Any info would help.